sekoyo/react-image-crop/README.md

 ## Contributing / Developing

-To develop run `yarn start`, this will recompile your JS and SCSS on changes.
+To develop run `yarn dev` and open the localhost server in your browser.
+Update code and it will reload.
+When you're ready open a pull request.

-You can test your changes by opening `test/index.html` in a browser (you don't need to be running a server).